 Photosynthesis, lipids, amino acids and nucleoside metabolism, gene expression and replication.
-Prerequisite: CHE 352.
+Prerequisite: Grade of C or better in CHE 352 and 352L.
 (Spring)

 354 Thermodynamics (3)

 Basic concepts in thermodynamics including the laws of thermodynamics, enthalpy and entropy.
 Includes topics in statistical thermodynamics and review of appropriate math concepts.
 Prerequisites: PHY 202 or PHY 212 and MAT 212.
 (Also PHY 354) (Occasional offering)